 He married Louise Whitfield in 1887 and his only daughter, Margaret Carnegie Miller, was born in 1897.
 The following year he bought the Skibo Castle Estate, near Dornoch in Scotland, as a summer retreat for the family.
 Carnegie was already the worlds richest man, and he built a mansion with the old castle included in the structure.

 “Heaven on Earth” was how he described it.

-Skibo Castle is now home to the famous Carnegie Club, perhaps the most prestigeous of all golf clubs in the UK, and was the choice of Madonna and Guy Ritchie for their wedding ceremony.
+Skibo Castle is now home to the famous Carnegie Club, which is arguably the most prestigious of all golf clubs in the United Kingdom.
+It was the choice of Madonna and Guy Ritchie for their wedding ceremony.

-Andrew Carnegie is fondly remembered as the man who made a fortune and gave most of it away.
-He was only 5ft 1in tall, but what a big heart.
+Andrew Carnegie is fondly remembered as the generous little man who made a fortune and gave most of it away.
+He was only 5ft 1in tall, but what a big heart he had.